John Lement Bacon

 John Lement Bacon (June 18, 1862 – April 27, 1909) was a Vermont banker, businessman and politician who served as State Treasurer.

 Early life

 John L. Bacon was born in Chelsea, Vermont on June 18, 1862.
-He attended school in Chelsea, and graduated from St. Johnsbury Academy.
+He attended school in Chelsea and graduated from St. Johnsbury Academy.
 In 1881 he began a career in banking at the First National Bank of Chelsea of which his father was President, and he became Cashier in 1883.

 Early career

 A Republican, Bacon served as Orange County Treasurer from 1884 to 1885.

-When the National Bank of White River Junction was organized in 1886, Bacon relocated to Hartford and was appointed Cashier (while Maxwell Evarts was President), and held this position until his death.
+When the National Bank of White River Junction was organized in 1886, Bacon relocated to Hartford and was appointed Cashier (while Maxwell Evarts was President), and he held this position until his death.

 From 1891 to 1898 Bacon served as Hartford's Town Treasurer.
 From 1892 to 1894 he served in the Vermont House of Representatives.

 He was also involved in several businesses, including the Ottaquechee Woolen Company and the Fairground Railroad Company.